NillionNetwork/nillion-docs/docs/nada-by-example/first-program.md

 # Your First Nada Program

 Welcome to your first Nada program example!
-This example is an addition program that will help you understand the basics of writing a Nada program and introduce key concepts such as a `Party`, `Input`, `SecretInteger`, `Operation`, and `Output`.
+This example is an addition program that is meant to help you understand the basics of writing a Nada program and introduce key concepts such as a `Party`, `Input`, `SecretInteger`, `Operation`, and `Output`.

 This addition program in Nada demonstrates how to handle secret inputs from multiple parties, perform a computation (addition), and produce an output for another party.